 1 Prepare For The Worst

 It’s possible that someone in your group will die.
-When that happens, their body will begin to decompose almost immediately.
-It will release stored gasses and excrement, and it can still spread disease.
+When that happens, the body begins decomposing immediately, releasing gases and fluids that can still spread disease.

 Good luck!
 We may all need it.